-Number Description of Document 1.1 Form of Underwriting Agreement.
-2.1 Agreement and Plan of Merger dated as of April 18, 2005, by and among the Registrant, Twist Merger Sub, Inc. and Orphan Medical, Inc. 3.1.1 Second Amended and Restated Certificate of Incorporation of the Registrant, currently in effect.
-3.1.2† Third Amended and Restated Certificate of Incorporation of the Registrant to be effective prior to the effective date of this registration statement.
-3.2† Form of Fourth Amended and Restated Certificate of Incorporation of the Registrant to be effective upon the closing of this offering.
+Exhibit Number Description of Document 1.1 Form of Underwriting Agreement.
+2.1 Agreement and Plan of Merger dated as of April 18, 2005, by and among the Registrant, Twist Merger Sub, Inc. and Orphan Medical, Inc. 3.1 Third Amended and Restated Certificate of Incorporation of the Registrant, currently in effect.
+3.2 Form of Fourth Amended and Restated Certificate of Incorporation of the Registrant to be effective upon the closing of this offering.
 3.3 Amended and Restated Bylaws of the Registrant, currently in effect.
-3.4† Form of Amended and Restated Bylaws of the Registrant to be effective upon the closing of this offering.
+3.4 Form of Amended and Restated Bylaws of the Registrant to be effective upon the closing of this offering.
 4.1 Reference is made to exhibits 3.1 through 3.4.
-4.2† Specimen Common Stock Certificate.
+4.2 Specimen Common Stock Certificate.